 Yes.
 We offer a corporate subsidy program in which employers can contribute to FasTrak accounts.
 A minimum of 100 participants is required.
 Please have your human resources representative call The Toll Roads for details at (949) 727-4800.

 Yes, boats and trailers can be towed on The Toll Roads.
 If paying with an electronic tolling account, the license plate number of the boat or trailer must be listed on your account.
 You can add the plate online or using our free app.
 California State Highway laws also apply on The Toll Roads, therefore any vehicle pulling a boat or trailer must follow the same rules and regulations as on the other highways.
 Please note, boats and trailers cannot be towed in the 91 Express Lanes, the tolled lanes in the median of the 91 Freeway that are owned and operated by the Orange County Transportation Authority and Riverside County Transportation Commission.

-No. All vehicles on The Toll Roads must pay a toll.
-However, some tolling agencies in California offer discounted rates or free rides to carpooling and/or high occupancy vehicles and it is a driver's responsibility to know the toll rates and unique rules of each toll facility they use.
+On The Toll Roads, all vehicles are charged a toll 24 hours a day, seven days a week.
+However, some tolling agencies in California offer discounted rates or free rides to carpooling and/or high occupancy vehicles.
+It is a driver's responsibility to know the unique rules and toll rates for each toll facility they use.